OSeMOSYS/osemosys_global/docs/installation.md

 #### 2.3.
 Gurobi

-If you are an academnic researcher or student, you may qualify for the [academic license](https://www.gurobi.com/academia/) of Gurobi's optimizer.
+If you are an academic researcher or student, you may qualify for the [academic license](https://www.gurobi.com/academia/) of Gurobi's optimizer.
 Else, you will need to purchase a
 [commercial license](https://www.gurobi.com/products/gurobi-optimizer/).